Booker fuels 2020 talk with South Carolina Democratic fundraiser

 This will be the second major party event Booker is poised to attend.
 He will also headline the Iowa Democratic Party’s fall gala next month.

-Booker told The Des Moines Register he knows that a prominent speaking engagement might suggest presidential ambitions, but he insisted that his first visit is geared toward Democratic gains in the midterm elections.
+Booker told The Des Moines Register he knows that a prominent speaking engagement might suggest presidential ambitions, but he insisted that his visit is geared toward Democratic gains in the midterm elections.

 “I think it’s irresponsible for anybody really to be focusing needed energy on an election two years and two months from now, as opposed to an election just two months from now,” he said.